julianjuko/subset-prompter/README.md

 Run the program with `cargo build && cargo run`.
 It will then ask you for the following:

 1. **Filepath Input**: The program will first prompt you for a filepath relative to the current working directory.
-This filepath should point to a CSV file containing one column of large serialized JSON blobs.
+This filepath should point to a CSV file containing (among potentially multiple columns) one column of large serialized JSON blobs.
 This column should be called `blob`.

 2. **Data Path Input**: Next, you will be asked for a data path which serves as an instruction to navigate through the nested JSON data structure.
 For example: `key.childKey..childKey2.childKey3`.